Read This First

 Prompt 3: If methodological naturalism is grounded by its explanatory track record, for methodological supernaturalism to start to take root in science, it would only take a series of successful supernatural explanations.
 Correct?

-The added methodological insight is that Methodological Naturalism should be judged by how it handles error.
+The methodological question in Methodological Naturalism is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.

 Scientific explanations are grounded in natural laws and empirical evidence.
 For methodological supernaturalism to be integrated into science, the supernatural explanations would need to be consistent with these principles, particularly the requirement for empirical testability and falsifiability.
 Supernatural explanations, by their nature, often fall outside the realm of empirical testability.